A Quick Guide to Nusa Penida

 Now you’re off the boat, you think ‘It’s finally over’.
 Nope.
 The jetty you’re standing on is so wobbly that all you can think about is how on earth you’re not going to fall in whilst 60 other people hold on for dear life waiting for their backpacks.
 But you’re a lucky one, your backpack is first to be flung off, so you scramble off the jetty.

-‘Now it’s finally time to shower, and get myself settled into the hostel, right?’.
 Wrong again.
 You checked maps and your options are a grueling hour and a half backpack walk in the 30 degree heat with no pavement, or a battle with the taxi drivers to pay something less than extortionate.
 We chose the extortionate taxi fee option.

 ONE.
 Try and take a boat to a port nearest to your accommodation.
 This can be hard as the smaller ports often have less daily boats, and also can be the smaller companies with more questionable reviews.
 They’re often cheaper, but a lot less enjoyable.
 Perhaps let the budget backpacker in you take over?